ucsd-dsc-arts/dsc160-midterm-group9/README.md

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.
 - Jou-Ying Lee: wrote Abstract, completed model fitting (modelling.ipynb), and drafted the "Modelling" portion of "Results".
-- Yupei Zhou: completed visualization (visualization.ipynb).
+- Yupei Zhou: completed visualization (visualization.ipynb) and drafted "Visualization" portion of "Results".

 ## Technical Notes and Dependencies